 16) Temple Bar Pub

-Head to the Temple Bar to mingle with people from around the world looking to have a good time.
+Head to the Temple Bar to mingle with people worldwide looking to have a good time.
 There is live Irish music almost every night and, of course, a good dose of Guinness pressure!

 17) Brazen Head